tldr-pages/tldr/pages/common/sass.md

 # Sass

 > Converts SCSS or Sass files to CSS
-> .scss and .sass can be used interchangeably in below examples depending on your preferred syntax
+> .scss and .sass can be used interchangeably in below examples depending on your preference

 - Immediately one time convert SCSS or Sass file to CSS